Rewrite the Content for a Website Intro Section … And You Could Earn $200!

 - Trusted care

-What’s unique: Based on the current content, “an experience unlike any other Chiropractic Clinic” means that the practice delivers a combined joint and muscle approach to care is unique.
-(We can assume most practices only focus on the joint pain of patients.)
-However, it’s not clear how this unique approach will ultimately help the visitor relieve pain in the best way.
-Plus, it’s not clear that this is a unique offering in Boston.
+What’s unique: Based on the current content, an experience “unlike any other landscaper” means that the company delivers a combined approach to landscaping that’s unique.
+(We can assume most companies only focus on the essential, expected care.)
+However, it’s not clear how this unique approach will ultimately help the customer enjoy a fabulous landscape for their home and be the envy of their neighbors.
+Plus, it’s not clear that this is a unique offering in Raleigh-Durham.

 Benefits: We’d like you to come up with the benefits.
-This will involve some online research to determine how this practice’s features turn into benefits for the person dealing with pain.
-There is LOADS of information online about chiropractic medicine, and even the “two-pronged” approach mentioned above.
-This is where you can pull in benefits and get creative to write exciting, beneficial copy.
+This will involve some online research to determine how this company’s features turn into benefits for the customer looking for terrific landscape services.
+There is LOADS of information online about landscaping measures that save water, deliver minimal upkeep, create a beautiful setting that’s also eco-friendly, etc. This is where you can pull in benefits and get creative to write exciting, beneficial copy.

 2. Be familiar with three main aspects of web page copy that WORKS.

-These three best practices give you a solid starting point for this practice assignment.
+These three best practices give you a solid starting point for this Writing Challenge.

-- Clear: In just seconds, you can tell what the company is, what it offers the visitor, why it’s an excellent option to solve the visitor’s specific need.
-Since this practice assignment is for a LOCAL business, your content also needs to include local information: something called the NAP (Name, Address, and Phone).
+- Clear: In just seconds, you should be able to tell what the company is, what it offers the visitor, why it’s an excellent option to solve the visitor’s specific need.
+Since this Challenge is for a LOCAL business, your content also needs to include local information: something called the NAP (Name, Address, and Phone).
 The NAP is what people look for when searching locally, to help them determine, “Is this a great place near me?”
-Location makes a big difference, especially in a major city, because a prospect in north Boston (for instance) may not want to drive through heavy traffic to get to a clinic in south Boston.
-So, the street address needs to be quickly visible.
+Location makes a big difference, especially in a major city, because a prospect in north Durham (for instance) may prefer to work with a nearby company, especially if there’s a nursery visit involved to choose plants, etc. So, the street address needs to be quickly visible.

-- Competitive and conversion-optimized: This company — the chiropractic clinic — certainly has competition in the greater Boston area.
-If you search online to find a Boston chiropractor, you’ll see many websites in the search results.
-Take a look at each one and consider: how does the Charles Chiropractic Clinic stand apart as the best option out there?
-What can you say, on the website’s homepage, that instantly sets them apart from other clinics in Boston?
+Competitive and conversion-optimized: This landscaping company certainly has competition in the greater Raleigh-Durham area.
+If you search online to find a local landscaper there, you’ll see many websites in the search results.
+Take a look at each one and consider: how does Greener Garden Landscape stand apart as the best option out there?
+What can you say, on the website’s homepage, that instantly sets them apart from other options in Raleigh-Durham?

 And then … conversion means prospects DO something after visiting the website.
 You want to make sure the homepage copy converts visitors into appointments or other inquiries, or at least have them follow their Facebook page or get a free guide or something.
-Yes, the current website has “Book an Appointment,” but is that compelling enough?
+Yes, the current website has “Request an Estimate,” but is that compelling enough?
 Could something else be more inviting?

 Why is it a decent example?

-Sure, there could be a little more intro copy, such as a subhead and perhaps 2-3 bullets, and it would even be stronger for local searches if the word Denver was in the headline.
-But this is pretty good for covering the basics (which many local sites don’t do, from what I’ve seen).
+Sure, there could be a little more intro copy to set this landscaper apart from other options in Austin.
+But this is pretty good for covering the basics (which many, many local sites don’t do, from what I’ve seen).

 Now that you know the main aspects of web pages that work, let’s get writing!